MicrosoftDocs/msteams-docs/msteams-platform/samples/integrating-web-apps.md

 You can integrate an existing [SharePoint page](https://docs.microsoft.com/MicrosoftTeams/teams-standalone-static-tabs-using-spo-sites) as a Teams tab.
 Remember the following:

 * It must be a *modern* SharePoint Online page
-* Only personal tabs are supported (no channel tab integration)
+* Only personal tabs are supported (you can't integrate your page in a channel tab)

 Alternatively, you can build a Teams tab [using the SharePoint Framework](https://docs.microsoft.com/sharepoint/dev/spfx/integrate-with-teams-introduction).